 Towing is one of the most useful applications for truck owners, but every new truck’s manual has different towing restrictions.
 Most new truck owners don’t read the towing section of their manual, which prohibits many things: don’t tow at speeds over 60 or 65mph, don’t tow in overdrive, and don’t pull a trailer with your brand new truck.

-New trucks shouldn’t pull trailers until they have at least 500 miles on them, and 1,000 miles is the recommendation for some (check your manual).
-Towing puts a strain on your truck’s transmission and driveline, and it’s best to get some miles under your belt before you put this kind of strain on the vehicle.
+You shouldn’t use your truck to pull a trailer until it has at least 500 miles under its belt.
+Check your manual, because some truck manufacturers don’t recommend towing with it until at least 1,000 miles.
+Towing puts a strain on your truck’s transmission and driveline, and it’s best to have your truck get some miles in before putting that kind of strain on it.

 CHECK FOR WARNING SIGNS DURING THE DURING FIRST 500 MILES

 The vast majority of trucks are assembled free of defects.
 Even the 1% of trucks made with a defect usually have these problems caught pre-delivery during the inspection process.
 However rare, some new trucks still manage to leave the factory with a problem.
 You can check your new truck for issues the factory or dealership might have missed.
 During your first week of ownership, look under your hood for problems and also check for any leaks or odd smells.
 Catching any warning signs early on reduces the odds of a major failure later.